walshbr/data-for-the-rest-of-us/pages/week-10-identification.md

 ## Plan

-* Work time to finalize the identification of your shared data project.
+* Work time for identification of your shared data project and to develop a plan for how the work will go.

 ## Homework